rpet064/PersonallyRob/README.md

 # About
-The solution for getting noticed on your next job search Minimalistic, Eye-Catching design
+The solution for getting noticed on your next job search.
+Minimalistic, Eye-Catching design.

 # Front-End
 React/NextJS Front-End,